ScottyMoch/quadsalamander/README.md

 - added music, pictures, videos, downloads, and desktop user folders to the drive bar

 The only projects that were modified were:
-- salamand
+-salamand
-- lang
+-lang (English)

-Both projects are part of the solution salamander_lite.sln.
+Both of which are part of the solution salamander_lite.sln.
 Projects require VisualStudio 2019 with Windows10 SDK.
 However this can be easily changed (OpenSalamander uses VS2022).